sveltia/sveltia-cms/README.md

 Gotcha: Unpublished entries and assets are not drafts.
 Once committed to your repository, those changes can be deployed any time another commit is pushed without `[skip ci]`, or when a manual deployment is triggered.

-If the `automatic_deployments` property is defined, you can manually trigger a deployment by selecting **Publish Changes** under the Account button in the top right corner of the CMS.
+If the `automatic_deployments` property is defined, you can manually trigger a deployment by clicking the **Publish Changes** button on the application header.
 To use this feature:

 - GitHub Actions:
   1. Without any configuration, Publish Changes will [trigger a `repository_dispatch` event](https://docs.github.com/en/rest/repos/repos#create-a-repository-dispatch-event) with the `sveltia-cms-publish` event type.
 Update your build workflow to receive this event: